 In Rhode Island’s Industrial Revolution, we learned about the rich industrial history of Rhode Island.
 We also learned about the various foundries and their contributions to said industrial history, and even to the American Civil War effort—making things like tools and even steam engines for naval ships.
 But beyond that, and relevant here, there were also numerous cookware manufacturers.
 Of them, I’m going to talk about two: Spicers & Peckham, and Barstow Stove Co.

-Founded in 1850 by George Thurston Spicer, Spicers & Peckham was a prominent and award winning stove manufacturer in Providence, Rhode Island.
-I haven’t ever seen anything they made other than pictures of stoves, although this catalog does depict a full fange of cookware.
+Founded in 1862 by George Thurston Spicer after succeeding earlier firm D. Arnold & Co.
+(1850-62), Spicers & Peckham was a prominent and award winning stove manufacturer in Providence, Rhode Island.
+I haven’t ever seen anything they made other than stoves, although this catalog does depict a full range of cookware.
 However, what caught my eye was where it says “Foundry, Cove Street.”
 I’ve been living in Providence since 2003, and while I’m sure there are streets I wasn’t familiar with, Cove Street wasn’t anything I’d heard of.

 In my search I learned that a good portion of what we experience as Downtown Providence today used to be underwater.
 Founded essentially as a harbor, a large cove allowed for shipping goods to and from the area.